Bishehgah

-Bishehgah (بيشه گاه) (Note: Also romanized as Bīshehgāh; also known as Vīshkā) is a village in, and the capital of, Baham Bar Rural District of Ziabar District, Sowme'eh Sara County, Gilan province, Iran.
+Bishehgah (بيشه گاه) (Note: Also romanized as Bīshehgāh; also known as Vīshkā) is a village in, and the capital of, Bahambar Rural District in Ziabar District of Sowme'eh Sara County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 349 in 79 households, when it was in Ziabar Rural District of the Central District.
 The following census in 2011 counted 308 people in 85 households.
 The 2016 census measured the population of the village as 270 people in 90 households.

 After the census, the rural district was separated from the district in the formation of Ziabar District.
-Bishehgah was transferred to Baham Bar Rural District created in the new district.
+Bishehgah was transferred to Bahambar Rural District created in the new district.